SilleBille/blog/_posts/2020-12-28-starting-a-blog-on-gh-pages.md

 1. Use the root domain to host your blog (Example: <https://your-domain.com>)
 2. Create a sub-domain to host your blog (Example: <https://blog.your-domain.com>)

-### Use Root Domain To Server Your Blog
+### Use Root Domain To Serve Your Blog

-Head to your Github repository click on **Settings → Github Pages → Custom Domain** and enter your domain.
+Head to your Github repository, click on **Settings → Github Pages → Custom Domain** and enter your domain.

 ![Desktop View](/assets/img/post/2020-12-28-starting-a-blog-on-gh-pages/03-custom-root-domain.png)